process-engine/bpmn-studio_client/README.md

 ### Usage

-To use this package, import the `ConsumerClient`-class, make a new instance and use its methods, and initialize it.
+To use this package, import the `ConsumerClient`-class, make a new instance and initialize it.
+After that, you can start using its methods,

 Before initializing it, you can set its `config` as described in the API-doc